-Typically, students in the Chemistry Department present prelims by the first semester of their third year in the program, or fifth semester.
+Typically, students in the Chemistry Department present prelims by the first semester of their third year in the program, (fifth semester).
 However, according to the Grad School, students presenting a prelim must have completed all relevant, graded coursework relevant to the exam.
 All doctoral students should plan to present the prelim during the start of their third year before October 15, if you started in the Fall semester, or before March 15, if you started in the Spring semester.
 Finalize with your committee by either October 1 or March 1 depending on your date of entry into the program.
 The prelim in chemistry typically consists of a written document, an oral presentation, and the actual defense.

 The written document includes a detailed literature review, research accomplishments including an ACS-formatted experimental section (synthetic details, spectral data, etc.), and future research plans for completion of the PhD.
 Your committee must receive the written document at least one-two weeks before your exam date.
 You may not be allowed to present your prelim if any one of your committee members is dissatisfied with the document.

 Prelims typically occur within a three-hour block, during which you present a 45-50 minute oral presentation.
 The three major components of the presentation include a critical review of pertinent literature, a description of completed research, and a presentation and discussion of future research plans.
-Your committee will roughly equally weigh all of these components, although individual situations may dictate otherwise.
+Your committee will equally weigh all of these components, although individual situations may dictate otherwise.

 Scheduling the Prelim